MischaU8/yumyum/modelling/create-a-y-shaped-pipe_Fvji_QS1ZvY.md

 yum yum
-Floyd here with a quick look at creating a y-shaped pipe in plasticity start by creating a 180 Arc using the center point Arc tool then use the split curve tool to add a point to the center of the
+Floyd here with a quick look at creating a y-shaped pipe in Plasticity start by creating a 180 Arc using the center point Arc tool then use the split curve tool to add a point to the center of the